 We all know that having a baby is expensive.
-Before the baby comes we spend hours making lists, comparing products, ensuring our new baby gets the best of everything.
+Before the baby comes we spend hours making lists, comparing products, planning our baby shopping, ensuring our new baby gets the best of everything.
 What we don’t always realise, is that the spending doesn’t stop once the baby arrives.
 Thrown in to the unchartered territory of new parenthood, our instinct is often to throw money at the problems because, surely, in the 200,000 years for which people have been having babies, someone must have found a way to make it easier!

 The number one problem that plagues new parents is of course, sleep.
 In those dark hours awake with your baby, what better way to pass the time than browsing online for a way to get your little darling to close its eyes for more than 30 minutes at a time.
 Marketing geniuses around the world have cottoned on to this and you can buy a huge variety of different “solutions”.
 You can buy beds, light shows, bubble baths, toys, blankets, books, dummies and hundreds of other things all aimed at helping your baby get 40 winks.